Skip to main content Skip to footer

 We recognize that Prince Albert and the Little Red River Park (LRRP) are part of Treaty 6 Territory, the traditional lands of the Cree, Dene, Dakota, Saulteaux and Ojibwe peoples, and the homeland of the Métis peoples.
 We acknowledge, honour, respect, and thank the peoples and traditions that have come before us and allowed us and our relations to live and work on their lands.

-We wish to acknowledge the help and participation of all of those who contributed to this plan.
-We wish to recognise the notable contributions of Shane Bird of the Prince Albert Indian and Métis Friendship Centre and representatives of the City of Prince Albert, including Anna Dinsdale, Judy MacLeod Campbell and Michael Nelson.
+We acknowledge the help and participation of all of who contributed to this plan.
+We recognize Shane Bird's vision and leadership, the contributions of the Prince Albert Indian and Métis Friendship Centre, and the representatives of the City of Prince Albert.

 Mission: To create culturally relevant ceremonial grounds to address the TRCs' 94 calls to action within the Kistapinânihk (City of Prince Albert) community on the Upper Plains of present-day Little Red River Park.